aurorusidk/starling/DESIGN.md

 Like with variables, the language can infer the return type of a function, based on the actual return value, if no type is given.

 Parameters of functions are formatted similarly to variable declarations.
-Parameter types cannot be inferred and must be provided.
+Parameter types can also be inferred.
 A default value may also be given for a parameter, but is not required.
 `fn foo(arg type = default) {}`

 The foundation of any Starling program is the main function, which takes in a vector of arguments and return an integer: